drummerdude2003/CursedDlls.BepinEx/README.md

 * All patches are applied at runtime without permanently modifying the original game assemblies
     * That means the patches survive game updates much better
-* All patches are separated into plugins, so it's possible to choose the only features that you want
+* All patches are separated into plugins, so it's possible to only choose the features that you want

 ## Installation

 This plugin collection relies on [BepInEx](https://github.com/BepInEx/BepInEx) -- a Unity plugin framework that comes prepackaged with necessary tools for modding.
+[BepInEx.MonoMod.Loader](https://github.com/BepInEx/BepInEx.MonoMod.Loader) and [BepInEx.ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager) are also necessary for the collection to function correctly.

 ### For the impatient: